Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 This is the default scheduling policy for most standard, non-real-time applications on Linux and many Unix systems

 - **Behavior:** It implements a time-sharing or "fair-share" approach.
 All threads with this policy are given an opportunity to run.
+- **Priorities:** The numeric priority parameter in pthreads is ignored for this policy (it's effectively 0).
+Instead, the system uses a dynamic priority system based on the thread's "niceness" value (a value from -20 to 19 that influences how much CPU time a process gets), I/O wait time, and CPU usage.
+The scheduler tries to be fair and responsive, ensuring no thread is completely starved of CPU time.
+- **Permissions:** No special permissions are required to use this policy.

+#### SCHED_FIFO (First-In, First-Out Real-Time Policy)

 Modified code with scheduling thread priority